mikemckiernan/GenerativeAIExamples/README.md

 # Quickstart Developer Guide

 ## Prerequisites
-Before continuing with this guide, ensure the following prerequisites are met:
+Before proceeding with this guide, make sure you meet the following prerequisites:

-- At least one NVIDIA GPU.
-For this guide, we used A100 data center GPU.
+- You should have at least one NVIDIA GPU.
+For this guide, we used an A100 data center GPU.

     - NVIDIA driver version 535 or newer.
 To check the driver version run: ``nvidia-smi --query-gpu=driver_version --format=csv,noheader``.
     - If you are running multiple GPUs they must all be set to the same mode (ie Compute vs. Display).
 You can check compute mode for each GPU using